 While management service arrangements offer providers many benefits, including streamlined efficiency and more time for physicians to focus on practicing medicine, they can also introduce unique issues when it comes to state and federal laws regarding health care fraud and abuse, including prohibitions against self-referrals and fee splitting.

 Need to discuss a managerial service contract or another health or medical law issue?
-Call (713) 909-7323 to speak with our award-winning attorneys at Hendershot, Cannon & Hisey, P.C. during an initial consultation.
+Call (713) 909-7323 to speak with our award-winning attorneys at Hendershot Cowart P.C. during an initial consultation.

 Medical management service agreements can entail a range of administrative and managerial duties, including: